hydrusnetwork/hydrus/docs/developer_api.md

     *   `hash`: (selective, a hexadecimal SHA256 hash for the file)
     *   `download`: (optional, boolean, default `false`)

-    Only use one of file_id or hash.
+Only use one of `file_id` or `hash`.
 As with metadata fetching, you may only use the hash argument if you have access to all files.
 If you are tag-restricted, you will have to use a file_id in the last search you ran.

 ``` title="Example request"
 /get_files/file?file_id=452158